mkoby/obyk-shortener-js/README.markdown

 This thing is far from done.

+*   Actually shortening needs to be implemented
+*   Needs a data backend
-*   The HTML form needs to be finished being moved to Jade.
+*   The HTML form needs to be finished being moved to Jade
 *   CSS needs to be moved out of the HTML and into CSS files
-*   Needs a data backend

 ## About